 Misconceptions in skilled trades

-When looking at the media, one could think that the only prosperous professions in the future are computer-science-related, and that most skilled-trade jobs—especially handicraft—will be replaced by automation and robots.
+When looking at the media, one could think that the only prosperous professions in the future are computer-science-related, and that most skilled-trade jobs will be replaced by automation and robots.
 But under certain circumstances, machines do not yet have enough dexterity and fine motor skills to compete with human hands.
-For example, to grind bearings that has accuracy within a 100th of millimeter needs years of practice and only experienced skilled craftsman can do that and sometimes other than experience, it also required intuition which machines will never have.
+For example, to grind bearings at an accuracy within a 100th of millimeter requires years of practice and only experienced skilled craftspeople can do this.
+Moreover, in addition to experience, it also requires intuition that machines will never have.

 Moreover, the job provides the opportunity to become an entrepreneur.
 Unfortunately, there are many people in the skilled trades business who intend to pass on their very successful and lucrative business but cannot find a willing successor.
 Apart from the fact that few young people are trained in such business, it is also reported in various surveys that Generation Y/Millennials (born between 1980-1995) are seeking more security and flexibility in work and prefer having a good, stable salary in an international company, instead of taking on the responsibility of entrepreneurship.